radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 {{% codetab %}}

-Update the recipe name to `redis-aws` to use the Redis Cache container.
+Update the recipe name to `redis-aws` to use the Amazon MemoryDB for Redis.

 > *You can run this only on an EKS cluster.
 Make sure that the each of the Subnets in your EKS cluster Subnet Group are within the [list of supported MemoryDB availability zones](https://docs.aws.amazon.com/memorydb/latest/devguide/subnetgroups.html)*